 Exit Ailwood Down (NT) through the gate.
 Continue ahead ignoring the sign to Studland Road.
 After 100m continue ahead along the ridge signposted Ulwell.
 At the end of the field, exit through the gate marked Purbeck Way and continue up the ridge on a track between fences.
 The track starts to bear right and descend.
 At the gate go ahead downhill through a small side gate in the direction marked Purbeck Way.
-On a clear day the Needles on the Isle of Wight are visible ahead.
 At the junction 50m after going under electric cables, go ahead down the track signposted Purbeck Way Studland Road.
 Two hundred metres later fork left on a path across the field to a kissing gate.
 Cross a short section of field and pass through second kissing gate onto a busy road.
 Cross the road with care and turn left, then, after 20m turn right onto a footpath by a bus stop following the signs for the Purbeck Way.

 Go through the kissing gate and follow the path along the base of the ridge, signposted towards Old Harry.
 At the water works continue ahead through the kissing gate made from reclaimed City of London bollards.
 After 10m turn left at the cross junction up the steps signposted obelisk.
 Climb approximately 210 steps and cross the style to arrive at the obelisk.